skip to content

 History is a dynamic course of study that helps students become inventive and capable thinkers, researchers, writers and communicators.

-Whether you pursue graduate work, employment a diverse job market, teaching or work at historical sites, the history department has something for you.
+Whether you pursue graduate work, employment, teaching or work at historical sites, the history department has something for you.

-Because history offers an intense training in writing and analysis, you’ll find career opportunities in a wide range of fields.
-Graduates often go on to careers in:
+Because history offers an intense training in writing and analysis, you’ll find career opportunities in a wide range of fields, including education, law, government, business, film, museums, and archives.

 Faculty Perspective